How Long Does It Take To Grow A Beard?

 If you really want to grow a beard it is going to take some work on your part.
 With the right grooming techniques, it might take anywhere from two to six months to grow a normal beard.

-That being said, you also need to know that there are some men that are just incapable of growing a beard, which leads them to seek our beard transplantations.
+That being said, you also need to know that some men are just incapable of growing a beard, which leads them to seek our beard transplantations.

 So, why does the process take so long?
 Well, it really comes down to the hair growth cycle.
 And, this is not just the facial hair growth cycle this is the cycle in which all hair on your entire body is produced.